SystemSpace/Compendium/compendium.rst

 If the soul was transferred into another body, would the soul eventually adapt to the new body?
   It could adapt, but it would be a slow process.

+Technically you can "eat" a soul (merge it).

+How does soul merging work?
+   You just push your and their soul together and force access into the victim soul.

 Aurora
 ------